jamieroche1987/sighthound-meet-website/README.md

 ## WIREFRAMES

-* Wireframes for mobile and desktop can be viewed here: ()
+* Wireframes for mobile and desktop can be seen below:

 ## FEATURES